By Joyce Novotny-Prettiman

 You should make a call and find out from your insurance agent how much uninsured and underinsured motorist coverage you have in place.
 After you learn that amount, think to yourself, “could that coverage begin to help me put my life back together if I was in a serious auto collision?”
 If your answer is no, get more underinsured motorist coverage immediately.
 You cannot control what other drivers do on the road — but know what you can control.
 You can control the amount of uninsured and underinsured motorist coverage that you purchase as part of your auto insurance coverage.

 This situation repeats itself over and over again when we talk to clients about auto accidents.
-The attorneys at Quatrini Rafferty are happy to review your auto insurance coverage with you free of charge.
+The attorneys at Quatrini Law Group are happy to review your auto insurance coverage with you free of charge.
 Call for an appointment and prevent this type of situation from happening to you and your loved ones.